The dynamic generalized covariance measure for conditional independence testing with nonstationary time series

-Recall the index set containing the dimensions and time-offsets of interest where $A_i$, $B_j$ are the time-offsets for dimensions $i\in[d_X]$, $j\in[d_Y]$.
+Recall the index set containing the dimensions and time-offsets of interest where $A_i$ and $B_j$ are the time-offsets for dimensions $i\in[d_X]$ and $j\in[d_Y]$, respectively.
 Again, we will often refer to the dimension/time-offset tuple by $m=(i,j,a,b)\in\mathcal{D}_n$ to lighten the notation.
-Denote cardinality $D_n=|\mathcal{D}_n|$ which may grow with $n$.
+Denote the cardinality by $D_n=|\mathcal{D}_n|$, which can grow with $n$.